Dairy-Foundation/Sloth/README.md

    Be careful to ensure that you make changes that will be changed, and if make changes that will not, that you perform a full install in order to propagate them.

-NOTE: If the first time you install Sloth something goes wrong, try a second full install, there is a chance that the first install did not have the files on the hub setup correctly.

 WARNING: IF YOU HAVE USED THE PEDRO QUICKSTART, PLEASE MOVE YOUR FILES TO THE `org.firstinspires.ftc.teamcode` PACKAGE.
 THE SECOND MOST COMMON ERROR I SEE IS USING THE PEDRO QUICKSTART.
 THEY WILL NOT FIX THIS ISSUE.